 In Tanzania, prior to the creation of new facilities in the country’s national parks, four environmental impact studies were carried out.
 While building permission was granted, one study for the Ngorongoro Serena Safari Lodge prompted changes in design to avoid impacting water availability to the local Masai people.
 Instead, the company invested in five kilometres of pipeline to bring water from an alternative source.

 The sea turtle conservation programme at the Serena Resort in Mombasa plays a vital role within the ocean ecosystem, contributing towards efforts to counter climate change.
-Over the last 29 years, almost 62,000 turtle hatchlings have been released into the Indian ocean.
+Over the last 32 years, over 66,000 turtle hatchlings have been released into the Indian ocean.
 One of the successes of the project has been to turn fishermen who were previously poachers of turtles and their eggs into protectors through monetary incentives.

 The Serena reforestation programme in Africa has been in place since 1991.
 Our initial successes were in the Hombe Forest in the Mount Kenya National Park (a UNESCO World Heritage Site) that suffered from the adverse effects of deforestation, and at Amboseli National Park, where the destruction of forests by elephants is well on the way to being reversed.
 Approximately 6.7 million trees have been planted in Africa by our guests, staff and local community school children, helping to reduce our carbon footprint.